 The topics of sexual harassment and assault in the workplace has broken wide open with the class-action lawsuit against Harvey Weinstein, as well as other cases against prominent and public figures such as Roger Ailes and Bill O’Reilly.
 It’s a veritable avalanche of accusations across the public spectrum.

-However, sexual harassment and assault in (and out of) the workplace are not limited to those with big names and workplaces.
-(Nor is it limited to women.)
-It happens all the time.
-The #metoo movement on Facebook and Twitter has demonstrated that sexual harassment and assault is almost to be expected every day by women worldwide.
+However, sexual harassment and assault in (and out of) the workplace are not limited to those with big names and workplaces (nor is it limited to women.)
+The #metoo movement on Facebook and Twitter has demonstrated that sexual harassment and assault is a real issue every day for employees worldwide.

 In fact, a 2015 Cosmopolitan survey found that only one in three women ages 18 to 34 report that they’ve been sexually harassed in the workplace.
 More than 70%, however, did not report their abuse.